TheDoomfire/boring-automation/README.md

 The point is whenever I have something I want to automate I can come here to do it.

+## Known Issues

+1. Sorting: can't move files that already exist in the new folder.

 ## TODO

 1. Unzip files